AppHazard-Studios/VIBRARY/README.md

 ### Incognito Mode
 - Works in incognito with extension allowed
 - Data still saved locally (not tied to incognito session)
+- Persists across browser restarts

 ---

 ## 💡 Tips & Tricks

-### Keyboard Shortcuts
+### Navigation
-- Click video title to open in new tab
+- Click video title or thumbnail to open in new tab
-- Click thumbnail to open video directly
+- Search by title or website name
+- Sort by date (recent first) or rating
+- Filter by star rating or unrated videos

 ### Managing Large Libraries
 - Use search to filter by title or website
-- Sort by date (recent first) or rating
+- Sort by date, rating, or website
 - Filter by star rating or unrated videos

 ### Thumbnail Quality
 - Some sites block thumbnail capture (CORS policy)
-- Thumbnail capture works best on sites you're logged into
+- Thumbnail capture may be limited on cross-origin videos
 - Preview shows multiple frames captured during viewing

 ### URL Handling
 - Always saves the page URL, not the video file URL
-- Handles YouTube, Vimeo, Dailymotion, and most video sites
+- Handles YouTube, Vimeo, and most video sites with Media Session support
 - Works with embedded videos that use Media Session API

 ---